MatiasStorm/Kea_DAT_Node_2021_AUTUMN/dank_memes/README.md

     }
 ```

-### Description
-Updates the meme with the given id

 ## PATCH
 **Endpoint:** `/memes`

+Updates part the meme with the given id

 ### Example Request
 ```json